Free & Open Source

 Download & send to Kindle

 Export articles as MOBI, EPUB, or plain text.
-Send a batch to your Kindle email address with one tap.
+Download or email individual articles or a selection from the feed to your Kindle.

 💾